 Create a replica of the U.S. White House!
 Learn about the building's history, architecture, and its famous occupant's role in U.S. government.

-With Crayola® Scissors, cut cardboard into the round shape of the pool on the north lawn.
+With Crayola® Scissors, students cut cardboard into the round shape of the pool on the north lawn.
 To form pillars, cut six cardboard tubes up their sides.
 Roll them and keep the pillars tight with masking tape.